jperezpbos/welcome-project/README.md

     cd ..
     fhc local <appId>

-Then do your normal development in the client/app directory and everytime a file is changed, the distribution version will be generated automatically.
+Then do your normal development in the client/app directory and every time a file is changed, the distribution version will be generated automatically.